 Understand that grief manifests itself differently for each individual.
-It is important to remember that everyone grieves differently and in their own time.
-Some individuals may express their grief outwardly while others may internalize or repress their grief.
-For instance, you may notice that certain family members find comfort in being with others and feeling connected.
-Other family members may distance themselves from social interactions in order to grieve on their own.
+Everyone grieves differently and in their own time.
+Some individuals may express their grief outwardly while others may do so privately.
 There is no right or wrong way to grieve.
-It can be helpful to keep in mind that everyone in your family has been affected by the death of your parent.
-Be kind to yourself and to others.
+Knowing that everyone in your family has been affected by the death of your parent, work to be kind, compassionate and accepting of yourself and others.

 Talk about your grief.
-Talking about your grief and sharing your feelings with family members and friends can help you cope with the loss of a parent.
-Although you may all be members of the same family, no one may truly know or understand what everyone is thinking or how they are feeling.
-If family members and friends believe that you are isolating yourself, it can be helpful to explain your experience to them.
-Acknowledging everyone’s grief will honor the experience of the loss.
+Communicating about your grief and sharing your feelings with family members and friends can help you cope with the loss of a parent.
+Asking questions, sharing and acknowledging different grief narratives will honor the experience of the loss.

 Find ways to exist in this new reality.
 A parent passing away permanently and decisively changes your whole world and alters what was once familiar.
 Your parent was likely a major part of many important moments in your life, and this loss may also signal the loss of moments in your future that you imagined sharing with them.
 While reframing meanings and relationships in your life, you can establish new and creative ways of coping.